FermiQC/GaussianBasis.jl/README.md

     [s,p] # One s and one p function on the second hydrogen ];
 ```
-Note that the "mapping" is simply done by the corresponding ordering, the $n$-th entry in `shells` is attributed to the $n$-th Atom in `h2`.
+Note that the "mapping" is simply achieved by the ordering, the $n$-th entry in `shells` is attributed to the $n$-th Atom in `h2`.
 Finally, we can create the basis set:
 ```julia
 julia> bset = BasisSet("UnequalHydrogens", h2, shells)
 UnequalHydrogens Basis Set